 Enforcement at the Border

-From 2020, the ABF has provided the Agency with quarterly data regarding detection of asbestos at the border, which can be found below in the information tables.
+From 2020, the ABF has provided the Agency with data regarding detection of asbestos at the border, which can be found below.

 Questions regarding this data can be directed to firstname.lastname@example.org.